 Rhetoric

-The Rhetoric Department is dedicated to teaching the history, principles, and theories of rhetoric to students with intellectual curiosity and a desire to pry deeply into the workings of our symbolic universe.
+The Rhetoric Department is dedicated to teaching the history, principles, and theories of rhetoric to students who desire to pry deeply into the workings of our symbolic universe.
 We define rhetoric as the ethical study and use of symbols (verbal and nonverbal) to publicly address controversial issues.
 We offer coursework devoted to the rhetoric utilized in legal, political, sports, religious, and media contexts as well as in classical and contemporary time periods.
 We also sponsor co-curricular opportunities where students put the theoretical principles behind argumentation and deliberation into practice on- and off-campus.
 Studying rhetoric helps students become effective speakers, listeners, and writers; understand their roles as ethical actors and citizens; and analyze how a variety of texts function persuasively.
 Such preparation leads students into productive careers in legal, political, professional, and academic contexts.

 Introductory Level Courses (100)